 This affiliate marketing guide would not be complete without mentioning cookies, as they are essential for adequately attributing results.
 As you may already know, cookies are small files web servers send to Internet users’ hard drives containing information about their preferences and browsing patterns.

 In affiliate marketing, cookies are use to remember a user’s behaviour, for example, which links they click.
 In this way, tracking their actions to know how they have come to buy the advertiser is possible.

 Thus, when the user clicks on an affiliate link, the link through which they reach the destination website (the advertiser’s page) contains information about the affiliate, the ad they clicked on and the amount of the commission.
-Let’s see the whole process in more detail:
+So, Let’s see the whole process in more detail: